-Florida school shooter’s jury selection to start over
+Error forces redo of Florida school shooter’s jury selection

 Scherer expressed surprise at the number, but dismissed them without further questioning, drawing an objection from Cruz’s attorneys in a private sidebar after they left.
 The defense wanted Scherer to question them further to make sure they actually believed and understood what they were saying and not simply trying to avoid jury service.
 Florida jury candidates who say they can’t serve are almost always questioned, regardless of the reasons they give.

 Scherer, realizing her error, tried to have the jurors returned, but all except one had left the courthouse.
-She said the Broward County Sheriff’s Office deliver summonses to them, but that as not done for unexplained reasons.
+She said the Broward County Sheriff’s Office would deliver summonses to them, but that was not done for unexplained reasons.
 Even if all had returned, they still might have been disqualified because they had not been given the order that Scherer gave to other potential jurors to not discuss or read about the case.

 “I will never make that mistake again,” Scherer told attorneys the day after her error.

 Given Cruz’s notoriety and the hatred many in the community have for him, finding jurors who can be fair promises to be an excruciatingly long process.
 Jurors who pass the first stage by saying they can serve four months complete questionnaires about their backgrounds and their beliefs on the death penalty.
-Those are given to both sides.
-The prospects will be brought back in several weeks for further questioning, including whether they can be fair to Cruz.
+The answers are given to both sides, and then prospects are brought back in several weeks later for further questioning, including whether they can be fair to Cruz.

 The jurors who are selected will decide whether aggravating factors — the multiple deaths, the planning Cruz put into the killings and the cruelty with which they were carried out — outweigh mitigating factors such as the defendant’s lifelong mental and emotional problems, possible sexual abuse and the death of his parents.